 Incompatible Hosts with the MailPoet Task Scheduler

 To work properly, the newsletter task scheduler needs to be triggered by an event to run continuously and send all the emails that are scheduled to be sent in our sending queue.
-We offer three options to do that by going to MailPoet's Settings > Advanced tab:
+We offer two options to do that by going to MailPoet's Settings > Advanced tab:

 - Amazon EC2